 Restrictions

-The only restriction we know so far is the employment restriction: you cannot work for a company in the Philippines while holding this visa.
+The primary restriction is an employment restriction: you cannot work for a company based in the Philippines while holding this visa.
+Your income must come exclusively from overseas clients or employers.
 This is a common restriction for digital nomad visas around the world.

 Frequently Asked Questions